 Build Healthier Relationships

 It’s easy for a life to be spent in the cyber world.
 But it is also easy to focus on social connections and letting real-life relationships be pushed to the back.
 One estimate is that as many as 70% of families admit to using cellphones during mealtimes even when eating with friends and family.
 Stepping away from electronic devices can offer time to develop healthier real-life relationships and move social activity from online to offline interactions.

 The body is pretty good about knowing when it’s time to sleep.
 When it is ready, the brain releases melatonin, a chemical to help the body relax.
 Looking at a screen, like a cell phone, right before bed tricks the brain into thinking it must stay awake.
 This prevents melatonin from being released at the right time.
 Without the optimal amount of melatonin, even if you do go to sleep, you won’t sleep soundly.
 It’s likely you will awaken for no apparent reason in the middle of the night.
 A digital detox can help you restore healthy sleep patterns.

 Improved Physical Health

-With your eyes glued to a screen of any size you’ll likely be sitting or lying down.
-Obesity is a growing problem on a global level and it’s partly due to inactivity because of lifestyle changes which keep people staring at a screen.
+With your eyes glued to a screen of any size, you’ll likely be sitting or lying down.
+Obesity is a growing problem on a global level and it’s partly due to inactivity because of lifestyle changes that keep people staring at a screen.
 This can be bad for your neck and lower back as well as your waistline.
 Taking a break, doing a tech detox can help you get up and moving.
 Your circulation will improve, and you will be amazed at how much better just moving around more can make you feel.

 Taking a health retreat is a great time to invest in your health and do a tech detox.
 Get off the grid for a little while and reboot your system!
 Need some inspiration for taking a digital detox vacation or health retreat?
 Visit (website) to learn more!